Personal statement tutoring

 Psychology

-How to write a strong psychology personal statement for UK universities.
-What admissions tutors look for, how to demonstrate scientific rigour, and what to avoid.
+How to write a Psychology personal statement for UK universities.
+What admissions tutors look for, BPS accreditation, research methods, and structure.

 Read the Psychology guide